 - Message is not expected

-- Message sender is not known
+- Message sender is not known or a forged (spoofed) account

 - Message cannot be read without opening an attachment